julihdez36/julihdez36/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 <!-- 👨‍💻 &nbsp; Temporarily living in Brisbane, Australia \  -->
-💡 &nbsp; Passionate about science and technology.\
+💡   Passionate about science, technology, and philosophy.
-🎓 &nbsp; Economist and Master's degree holder in Economic Sciences from the [National University of Colombia](https://unal.edu.co/).
-Specialist in econometrics.
-Mathematics undergraduate student at [UNED](https://www.uned.es) in Spain.\
+🎓   Degree in Mathematical Economics, Specialist in Statistics and Econometrics, and Master's degree holder in Economic Sciences.
+Currently an undergraduate student in Mathematics.
-🧠  &nbsp; Delving into programming for the development of artificial intelligence.\
+🧠   Interested in the study of stochastic processes, complex systems, dynamic systems, nonlinearity, complex networks, cellular automata, agent-based models, game theory, microeconomics, and machine learning.
-✍️ &nbsp; In my free time, I enjoy delving into science and scientifically informed philosophy.
+✍️   In my free time, I enjoy scientific philosophy—particularly the philosophy of mathematics—and science communication in general, with a special interest in economics and evolutionary biology.

 ## My Research Interest:

-- Statistics and Probability
-- Stochastic Processes
+- Stochastic processes
-- Econometrics
-- Machine Learning
-- Deep Learning
-- Complex Systems
+- Complex systems and nonlinear dynamics
-- Mathematical Modeling
+- Complex networks
-- Game Theory
+- Game theory and microeconomics
+- Agent-based models
+- Cellular automata
+- Machine learning and statistical learning

 <!-- ## Languages and Tools: